Skip to main content

 6 mentions Positive Neutral Negative

 Players find the grinding aspect of the game to be excessively tedious, primarily due to repetitive backtracking across multiple decks to complete objectives.
-This results in prolonged, monotonous tasks that detract from overall enjoyment and engagement, leading to frustration and a lack of interest in the game's other features.
+This results in prolonged, monotonous tasks that detract from overall enjoyment and engagement, leading to frustration and a loss of interest in the game's other features.

 • “Objectives are always the same, involving very tedious backtracking.
 There are 8 decks on the ship, and you are constantly going from deck to deck to grab or check something.”